lorenzocerrone/python-seg2mesh/README.md

 * save-path: path to alternative directory where to save ply file.
 * center-origin: Default False.
 If true translate the object at the axis origin.
 * dataset: Default "label".
 Name of the h5 dataset to retrieve the labels from.
+* step-size: Default 1.
+Marching cube step size (only int).
+The higher the step size the coarser the output.